WolframResearch/LibraryLinkUtilities/docs/modules/error_handling.rst

    int f (WolframLibraryData libData, mint Argc, MArgument* Args, MArgument Res);

 The actual result of computations should be returned via the "out-parameter" ``Res``.
-The value of ``Res`` is only considered in top-level if the actual return value of ``f`` (of type ``int``) was equal to ``LIBRARY_NO_ERROR`` (with LLU use ``ErrorCode::NoError``, see note below).
+The value of ``Res`` is only considered in the Wolfram Language code if the actual return value of ``f`` (of type ``int``) was equal to ``LIBRARY_NO_ERROR`` (with LLU use ``ErrorCode::NoError``, see note below).

 .. tip::